 Hedge Fund Vs Private Equity: All You Need To Know

-Hedge Funds and Private Equities are popular financial instruments useful for parking funds, of High-Net worth individuals (HNIs), sophisticated individuals, Banks, and Financial Institutions.
+Hedge Funds and Private Equities are popular financial instruments useful for parking funds of High-Net worth individuals (HNIs), sophisticated individuals, Banks, and Financial Institutions.
 And these are instruments carrying high risks and also require a large quantum of investments.
 Because of that, they are less popular amongst retail investors.
-Moreover, Hedge Funds and Private Equity, both come under the head of the alternative investment instruments category.
-And there are times when Hedge Fund Vs Private Equity, becomes the biggest question since there is a thin line between the two.
+Moreover, Hedge Funds and Private Equity both come under the head of the alternative investment instruments category.
+And there are times when Hedge Fund Vs Private Equity becomes the biggest question since there is a thin line between the two.
 Now, let us understand their individual significance and collective point of difference.

 Understanding Hedge Funds

 Hedge Funds are actively managed pooled funds that use various strategies to generate higher returns.
 Further, they have aggressively managed a basket of funds, which bears a high amount of risk.
 Since these Funds are highly volatile and expensive, they are accessible only for High Net-worth Individuals (HNIs) or Institutions.
 Moreover, in comparison to mutual funds and other financial instruments, Hedge Funds have very little regulation from the regulatory body like the Securities Exchange Commission (SEC).
 Hedge Funds generate high profits by trading in derivatives, commodities, equities, convertible securities, bonds, leveraging in domestic and international markets, etc. Further, the management of these funds takes place by a professional Hedge Fund Manager with the sole purpose of generating higher profits by taking advantage of the market fluctuations.
-These managers charge a basic fixed fee along with a percentage share in the profits of the Hedge Fund Investments.
+These managers charge a basic fixed fee and a percentage share in the profits of the Hedge Fund Investments.

 - Hedge Fund Vs Private Equity: All You Need To Know